anynomous99/Settling-the-Variance-of-Multi-Agent-Policy-Gradients/README.md

 ./train_mappo_hopper.sh  # run mappo with ob experiments on Multi-agent MuJoCo ./train_coma_smac.sh  # run coma with ob experiments on StarCraft II
 ```
-If you would like to change the configs of experiments:
+If you would like to change the configs of experiments, you could modify the sh file or look for config files for more details.
 * For COMA, they're located in coma_ob/src/config.
 * For Multi-agent PPO, they're located in mappo_ob/onpolicy/config_mujoco.py or mappo_ob/onpolicy/config_smac.py